 192.168.12.7

-nmcli is a command line tool for managing NetworkManager and is widely used in various Linux distributions.
+nmcli is a command-line tool for managing NetworkManager, which is widely used in various Linux distributions.

 nmcli device show